-Tugboats are a special vessel used mainly near the harbor and ports to assist in docking of the ships.
-As discussed in my older post “Types of Boats“; a tug boat is a powerful vessel in small form that use push or pull to do its job.
+Tug boat or Tugboats are a special vessel used mainly near the harbor and ports to assist in docking of the ships.
+As discussed in my older post “Types of Boats“; a tug boat is a powerful vessel in a small form that uses push or pull to do its job.
 Its primary job is to assist large ships during maneuvering and docking operation.

-The other use of a tugboats is to tug or pull barges; oil platform, disabled ships to carry them to secured position.
-Not just that, many a times they are also used as ice breakers do fire fighting duties and act as a salvage boat.
-It is also not uncommon to see them performing escort for large ship in narrow waters.
+The other use of tugboats is to tug or pull barges; oil platforms, disabled ships to carry them to the secured positions.
+Not just that, many a time they are also used as ice breakers do fire fighting duties and act as a salvage boat.
+It is also not uncommon to see them performing escort for a large ship in narrow waters.

-With average power of 700 to 3500hp they are quite powerful in deep and shallow waters.
-Being one of the first vessels to incorporate steam propulsion; they are considered pioneer in the development of shipping industry.
-These small yet powerful watercraft was first build in 1736; for the support and salvage operation in Clyde Canal ( Scotland ).
+With an average power of 700 to 3500hp, they are quite powerful in deep and shallow waters.
+Being one of the first vessels to incorporate steam propulsion; they are considered pioneer in the development of the shipping industry.
+These small yet powerful watercraft was first to build in 1736; for the support and salvage operation in Clyde Canal ( Scotland ).

-Ships began to grow bigger and bigger with the development of the shipping industry starting from late 20th century.
-In less than a century they become so large; it practically become impossible to turn the ship in narrow channels or near ports.
-Since each sip is required to dock in a preassigned position; tugboats become an important aspects of shipping industry.
+Ships began to grow bigger and bigger with the development of the shipping industry starting from the late 20th century.
+In less than a century they become so large; it practically becomes impossible to turn the ship in narrow channels or near ports.
+Since each sip is required to dock in a preassigned position; tugboats become an important aspect of the shipping industry.

-Based on these specific use and area of operation; a tugboat can be classified into 3 main types:
+Based on there specific use and area of operation; a tugboat or tug boats can be classified into 3 main types:

 1 ) Seagoing Tugboats

 Made with high strength material these boats are built to go out in international waters and generally have the most powerful engines.
-A little bigger than its other sub types; they have a power to tonnage ratio of about 2:4.5 to 2.2:5.
-Equipped with towing lines they tow ships, other boats and other watercraft’s.
+A little bigger than its other subtypes; they have a power to tonnage ratio of about 2:4.5 to 2.2:5.
+Equipped with towing lines they tow ships, other boats, and other watercraft.

-Out in the open sea they salvage ships and boats that undergo engine failure; or receive significant damage from collision or grounding.
+Out in the open sea they salvage ships and boats that undergo engine failure, or receive significant damage from collision or grounding.
 These vessels are then towed using a towing lines capable of handling ships of much larger sizes with free movement.
-This free movement of towing lines are often ensured by having a low aft deck structure.
+This free movement of towing lines is often ensured by having a low aft deck structure.

-Ranging from 150 to 250 feet in length these boats are generally called upon to do heavy duty jobs at sea; such as shifting drilling platform, barges, and damaged ships.
+Ranging from 150 to 250 feet in length these boats are generally called upon to do heavy-duty jobs at sea; such as shifting drilling platform, barges, and damaged ships.
 Other than that they are also used for fire fighting and other emergency responses at sea.
-Other than that ther are often used in navy across the world for support and patrol purposes.
+Other than that they are often used in navy across the world for support and patrol purposes.

 2 ) Harbor Tugboats

 A harbor tug is the one we usually see near ports handling and supporting proper docking of the ships.
-These tugboats do this by using push and pull to rotate and position ship in particular position.
-Its hard for any ship to turn 360 degree in such congested water; and if it wasn’t be these tugs it would be a challenge.
+These tugboats do this by using push and pull to rotate and position the ship in a particular position.
+It is hard for any ship to turn 360 degrees in such congested water; and if it wasn’t these tugs it would be a challenge.

-They are designed for both assisting and towing purposes and so are generally termed as multi purpose tugboats.
-Having such high demands they have higher power to tonnage ratio; in comparison with other tugboats of 4:10 or 3.9:9.5.
-The majority of harbor tug that we see are of azimuth stern drive type.
+They are designed for both assisting and towing purposes and so are generally termed as multi-purpose tugboats.
+Having such high demands they have a higher power to tonnage ratio; in comparison with other tugboats of 4:10 or 3.9:9.5.
+The majority of harbor tugs that we see are of azimuth stern drive type.

-In some case you may also find another more powerful tugboat called tractor tug; which includes benefits such as 360 degree turning at full capacity while towing a ship.
-The other benefits include instant power, better control, excellent maneuverability and better response.
+In some cases, you may also find another more powerful tugboat called tractor tug; which includes benefits such as 360 degrees turning at full capacity while towing a ship.
+The other benefits include instant power, better control, excellent maneuverability, and better response.
 Irrespective of its type ( azimuth stern drive vs tractor tug ) harbor tugs have the most maneuverability than others.

 3 ) Escort Tugboats